 About ten miles east of New Bedford is the town of Marion, which has a harbor, a good view of Cape Cod, and lots of historic architecture.
 Marion has an old private school, Tabor Academy, an old town hall, an old public library, and a Civil War monument.7 The streets are quiet enough for biking.

 If you prefer nature to architecture, Horseneck Beach is quiet off-season, and is just south of Westport Point; Elephant Rock Beach is just east of Horseneck Beach.
 If you’re interested in biking, check out the South Coast Bikeway.
 During the warmer half of the year, you can rent a kayak on the Westport River.
 The Lloyd Center, near Slocums River, organizes canoe and kayak trips, and also has about five miles of trails.
 Destruction Brook Woods has about ten miles of wide, well-maintained trails.
 Westport Town Farm has a short trail near the Westport River.
 If you want to explore an island, Cuttyhunk Island is about five miles from Horseneck Beach; New Bedford has a ferry and water-taxi to Cuttyhunk.
-In an earlier issue, I argued that Shakespeare’s Tempest is based on Gosnold’s 1602 shipwreck on Cuttyhunk.
+In an earlier issue, I argued that Shakespeare’s Tempest is based on Gosnold’s 1602 voyage to Cuttyhunk.

 If your taste runs to spirits, consider visiting the wineries in the area.